Good Restaurants In Galveston: Local Food Guide

 Officially from Louisiana, gumbo is a hearty soup made from a flavorful stock with a combination of meat, various shellfish, a roux and the Creole sofrito of celery, bell peppers and onions.
 Gumbo isn't originally from Texas, but with Texas' hot coastal weather, proximity to the sea's bounty and geographical positioning in the south, it should come as no surprise that locals love a good gumbo.

-Best Restaurants For Dinner In Galveston
+Best Fancy Restaurants In Galveston, TX

 Fancy a crab cake made with luscious jumbo lump blue crab and accompanied by a honey-lemon tartar?
 Check.
-How about some Seawall scallops, contrasting with a sweet potato purée, and roasted garlic and bleu cheese vinaigrette?
+How about some Seawall scallops, contrasting with a sweet potato purée and roasted garlic and bleu cheese vinaigrette?
 Check.
 Char-grilled Gulf oysters with a pop of heat from some cayenne butter?
 Gotcha.
-Located just off the Seawall Boulevard, BLVD Seafood is one of the best seafood restaurants in Galveston.
-Their menu includes elevated local bites while also offering traditional must-haves such as gumbo and shrimp and grits.
+Located just off Seawall Boulevard, BLVD Seafood is one of the best seafood restaurants in Galveston.
+Its menu includes elevated local bites while also offering traditional must-haves such as gumbo and shrimp and grits.
 Non-traditionalists can also help themselves to salmon or tuna Poke bowls here, while brunchers can dig into a crab cake and eggs Benny to start their day.

-Texas heat, sunny beaches and sea spray make for the perfect excuse to try Galveston's several local breweries.
-A local favorite is Galveston Island Brewing, with each of their beer cans proudly displaying "BOI" (Brewed on Island).
-They have a 13-tap wall featuring on-site brewed beers, usually including the official beer of the island: Tiki Wheat, an American-style wheat beer with German hops and a hint of refreshing coriander.
 Nearby, Beerfoot Brewery offers impressive Gulf views and allows other island brewers to share their creations with the public, even permitting home brewers to use their top-of-the-line equipment to brew their best batch.
 If you're looking for a tipple with a little more kick or want to enjoy a cocktail, then head to the Texas Tail Distillery, which uses locally grown corn and wheat to make whiskey and vodka.
 Take a distillery tour or grab a bottle or two for home.

 Written By